uclid-org/uclid/README.md

 For questions and feeback please contact elizabeth.polgreen [at] ed.ac.uk.

+## Contact us

-For bug reports, please file a GitHub issue.
+For bug reports, first preference is for you to file a GitHub issue.
+For help using UCLID5 in your work, please email uclid@lists.eecs.berkeley.edu

 ## UCLID5 Tutorial/Publication